Start a chat endpoint

 For a complete list of max

-CLI commands and options, refer to the
+CLI commands and options, refer to the MAX CLI

-MAX CLI reference.
+reference.

-Interact with the model
+Interact with your model

 - Python